Personal Injury Attorney FAQ

 We handle a number of different types of personal injury cases.
 We no longer handle family law matters.

 Auto accidents, because of their frequency, are the most common type of personal injury case we handle.
-But we also assist victims of bicycle or pedestrian collisions.
+In terms of "vehicles we also assist victims of bicycle or pedestrian collisions.
 We handle cases involving slip and falls, dog bites, and construction site accidents.
 If you have been injured from medical negligence, we can assist you.
 If a loved one passes away as a result of another person’s recklessness or carelessness, we litigate wrongful death claims.
 Finally, we assist clients in receiving compensation because of dangerous or defective products.
 We represent plaintiffs (victims) in a number of other contexts as well.

 9. If I’m injured in an auto accident, who will pay for my medical bills and wage loss?